enupal/docs/docs/stripe-payments/pro/cart-api.md

 ## POST /enupal-stripe/cart/checkout

-Use the `POST /enupal-stripe/cart/checkout` endpoint retrieve a Stripe Checkout object, use the `url` attribute to redirect the user to the Stripe Checkout page.
+Use the `POST /enupal-stripe/cart/checkout` endpoint retrieve a Stripe Checkout object, use the `url` attribute to redirect the user to the [Stripe Checkout page](https://stripe.com/payments/checkout).

+After the user successfully checkout the cart, will be redirected back to the Craft CMS site and an order will be created on the Stripe Payments plugin.

 ::: tip
 - The user can go back to the website either to the `Cancel URL` or via the back browser button